 An ultrasound examination is extremely useful in evaluating the bladder.
 This technique uses sound waves to visualize stones as well as some tumors and polyps.
 It may also identify other abnormalities of the bladder wall, including wall thickening.
+It can often be performed without sedation or anesthesia.

 Contrast radiographs of the bladder are taken when plain radiographs and/or an ultrasound examination do not provide a diagnosis.
+In this three-step process, a urinary catheter is passed and the bladder is first filled with a negative contrast